Zakynthos: Literature

 Since Zakynthos was under the rule of the Venetian Republic, it had closer contact with Western literary trends than other areas inhabited by Greek people.

 An early literary work from the island is the Rimada, a 16th-century romance in verse about Alexander the Great.
 Notable early writers include Tzanes Koroneos, author of Andragathemata of Bouas, a work of historical fiction; Nikolaos Loukanis, a 16th-century Renaissance humanist; Markos Defaranas (1503–1575), possibly the author of the Rimada; Pachomios Roussanos (1508–1553), a scholar and theologian; and Antonio Catiforo (1685–1763), a grammarian and satirist.

 Towards the end of the 18th century, the so-called Heptanese School of Literature developed, consisting mainly of lyrical and satirical poetry in the vein of Romanticism prevalent throughout Europe at the time.
 It also contributed to the development of modern Greek theatre.
 An important poet of this school was Zakynthian Dionysios Solomos; another was Nikolaos Koutouzis, who also figures prominently in the Heptanese School of Painting.
-Others include Georgios Tertsetis (1800–1873), politician, poet, and historian.
+Others include Georgios Tertsetis (1800–1873), a politician, poet, and historian.

+The 1998 novel 'Fugitive Pieces' by Canadian author Anne Michaels includes a section set on Zakynthos during the Nazi occupation.
+The young Jewish narrator, Jakob Beer, is hidden in a rural home.
+He notes that while he enjoyed the luxury of a room, 'thousands were stuffed into baking stoves, sewers, garbage bins.
+In the crawlspaces of double ceilings, in stables, pigsties, chicken coops'.
+The narrative refers to Mayor Karrer and Archbishop Chrysostomos's refusal to collaborate with the Germans.

 Transport

 The island is covered by a network of roads, particularly the flat eastern part, with main routes linking the capital with Volimes in the north, Keri in the south, and the Vassiliki peninsula in the west.
 The road between Volimes and Lithakia connects the western half of the island.

-The island has one airport, Zakynthos International Airport, on former GR-35, offering connecting flights with other Greek airports and numerous tourist charters.
+The island has one airport, Zakynthos International Airport, on the former GR-35, offering connecting flights with other Greek and foreign airports.
 Opened in 1972, it is located 4.3 km from Zakynthos.

 Zakynthos also features two ports, the main port located in the capital, and another in the village of Agios Nikolaos.
-From the main port there is a connection to the port of Kyllini, which is the usual place of arrival to the island by sea from the mainland.
-From the port of Agios Nikolaos there is a connection to the island of Kefalonia.
+From the main port, there is a connection to the port of Kyllini, which is the usual place of arrival on the island by sea from the mainland.
+From the port of Agios Nikolaos, there is a connection to the island of Kefalonia.

 Science

 Ionian University's Department of Environment has been located on Zakynthos since 2003.
 It has developed laboratory and field station infrastructures in Zakynthos and the Strofades islets.

-Freshwater resources on Zakynthos are limited, and as a result a Greek-Norwegian educational collaboration is being established on the island.
+Freshwater resources on Zakynthos are limited, and as a result, a Greek-Norwegian educational collaboration is being established on the island.
 Science Park Zakynthos is a collaboration between the Technological Educational Institute of the Ionian Islands (TEI), the Norwegian University of Life Sciences (UMB), and the Therianos Villas and Therianos Family Farm on Zakynthos.